Shaukat Hayat Bosan: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from PP-165 (Multan-VII) in the 1997 Punjab provincial election.

-He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from PP-202 (Multan-IX) in the 2002 Punjab provincial election, but was unsuccessful.
-He received 312 votes and lost the seat to Rai Mansab Ali, a candidate of Pakistan Peoples Party.

-He ran for the seat of the National Assembly from Constituency NA-151 (Multan-IV) as a candidate of PPP in by-polls held in July 2012 but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-151 (Multan-IV) as a candidate of PML-N in by-polls held in July 2012.
+After Disqualification of Yousaf Raza Gillani.but was unsuccessful.
+Yousaf Son's Abdul Qadir Gillani won the MNA seat with Support of PPP Government and President Asif Ali Zardari.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from PP-200 (Multan-VII) in the 2013 Punjab provincial election.

 He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from PP-211 Multan-I in the 2018 Punjab provincial election, but was unsuccessful.
 He received 21,913 votes and lost to Ali Haider Gillani, a candidate of the PPP.